Chickpea Flour Pancakes

 Flip each pancake and cook for 30 seconds to 1 minute until cooked through.

-Add your favorite toppings and enjoy your delicious chickpea pancakes!
+Add your favorite toppings like berries, banana and maple syrup and enjoy your delicious chickpea flour pancakes!

 Recipe FAQs